 Our Company has received rating of 'CRISIL BBB/Stable': Outlook 'Stable' (Triple B; Outlook: Stable) by CRISIL Ratings Limited vide its letter dated September 2, 2021 for the NCDs proposed to be issued pursuant to this Issue.
 The rating of the NCDs by CRISIL Ratings Limited indicate that instruments with this rating are considered to have a moderate degree of safety regarding timely servicing of financial obligations.
 Such instruments carry moderate credit risk.
 The ratings provided by CRISIL Ratings Limited may be suspended, withdrawn or revised at any time by the assigning rating agency and should be evaluated independently of any other rating.
 These ratings are not a recommendation to buy, sell or hold securities and Investors should take their own decisions.
-Please refer to Annexure II on page 274 for the rating rationale.
+Please refer to Annexure II on page 273 for the rationale for the above rating.

 COUPON RATE, COUPON PAYMENT FREQUENCY, REDEMPTION RATE, REDEMPTION AMOUNT & ELIGIBLE INVESTORS